InfinityTools/WeiduInstallTool/README.md

 ### Drag and Drop Support

 The launcher also provides drag and drop support.
-Tp2 files or mod folders themselves can be dropped onto an open launcher instance to initiate the mod installation process if no other mod is currently being installed.
+Tp2 files or the mod folders themselves can be dropped onto an open launcher instance to initiate the mod installation process if no other mod is currently being installed.

 ### Detailed Mod Information